CopperheadOS/copperheados.github.io/devices.md

 This is a comparison of the security features of devices currently or previously supported by CopperheadOS along with those we plan to support in the future.

-Obsolete devices no longer supported by Android or CopperheadOS like the Nexus 5 are included to document historical progress.
+Obsolete devices no longer supported by Android or CopperheadOS are included to document historical progress.

-HiKey and HiKey 960 are supported devices but aren't compared here because they're primarily development platforms and it wouldn't make sense to compare the (lack of) security properties.
+HiKey and HiKey 960 were once supported devices but aren't compared here because they're primarily development platforms and it wouldn't make sense to compare the (lack of) security properties.

 The Samsung Galaxy S4 International LTE variant (jfltexx) used to be supported by CopperheadOS